Malignant scrotal conditions

 The authors thank Dusty Williams-Hofer for the illustrations in Figures 6 and 7.

 Provenance and Peer Review: This article was commissioned by the Guest Editor (Philippe E. Spiess) for the series “Rare Genitourinary Malignancies” published in AME Medical Journal.
-The article was sent for external peer review organized by the Guest Editor and the editorial office.
+The article has undergone external peer review.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.